 ABOUT EDUCATIONAL ALLIANCE

-Educational Alliance brings together and partners with diverse communities in Lower Manhattan, offering individuals and families high-quality, multi generational programs and services that enhance their well-being and socioeconomic opportunities.
-We are proud of our legacy as a Jewish organization and we provide high-quality, transformational services and programs to all New Yorkers through our network of community centers.
+The 14th Street Y is part of Educational Alliance.
+Educational Alliance brings together and partners with diverse communities in Lower Manhattan, offering individuals and families high-quality, multi-generational programs and services that enhance their well-being and socioeconomic opportunities.
+We are a place where everyone is welcome and where progress is powered one relationship at a time.
+We are proud of our legacy as a Jewish organization and we provide high-quality, transformational services and programs to all New Yorkers through our network of community centers on Manhattan’s Lower East Side and East Village.
 As we have for 130 years, we offer best-in-class programming–now across 15 sites—focusing on a mix of education, health and wellness, arts and culture, and civic engagement.